 Secretary

-I was Treasurer of Houghton on the Hill village hall for over 30 years before moving to Grimston and my day job was in the agricultural industry.
-I have been passionate about agriculture all my life, particularly cattle and sheep, and specialised in genetics and business analysis, identifying why some farm businesses made money and others didn’t.
+Before retiring, my day job was in the agricultural industry.
+I have been passionate about agriculture all my life, particularly cattle and sheep, and specialised in genetics and business analysis.
+For 25 years, I was also the Member Trustee of the organisation’s Pension Scheme (c£220m).

 Tony Moore